asos-elamathipandian/elamathi-pandian-LD_AIM_XMLPublisher/README.md

-# XML Generator Uploader
+# XML Generator & Uploader

-This project generates three XML message types and can optionally upload the generated files to SFTP:
+This project generates the below XML files which flows from the Carriers to E2Open system and can upload the generated files to SFTP for processing in E2Open:

 - VBKCON
 - Carrier Shipment